-Pay.UK launched the technical specifications for the new service earlier this year, now Brian Cunnington – Confirmation of Payee Project Manager - answers some common customer and stakeholder questions and tells us what’s next for the service.
+Pay.UK launched the technical specifications for the new service at the end of 2018, now Brian Cunnington – Confirmation of Payee Project Specialist - answers some common customer and stakeholder questions and tells us what’s next for the service.

-At the beginning of 2017, Pay.UK was handed the Payment Strategy Forum’s high level blueprint for Confirmation of Payee.
+At the beginning of 2018, Pay.UK was handed the Payment Strategy Forum’s high-level blueprint for Confirmation of Payee.
 Confirmation of Payee will help prevent misdirected payments including several types of Authorised Push Payment (APP) fraud – where a victim is tricked into sending a payment to a fraudster.

-With the help of over 200 stakeholders representing payment service providers, customer groups and regulators, Pay.UK have been developing the detailed design of the proposition, along with the rules and standards for the service.
-By the end of the year, the work will have been completed so that Confirmation of Payee can be implemented by payment providers – including all retail banks and building societies – during 2019.
-Now Pay.UK is supporting participants to help them join the service as well as exploring how it can be further developed.
+With the help of over 200 stakeholders representing payment service providers, customer groups and regulators, Pay.UK developed the detailed design of the proposition, along with the rules and standards for the service.
+These were made available at the end of 2018 so that Confirmation of Payee could be implemented by payment providers – including all retail banks and building societies – when they were ready.
+A number of UK Banking Groups have been given a Direction by the Payments Systems Regulator to enable CoP capability to its customers during 2020 and Pay.UK is supporting these and other participants to help them join as well as exploring how Confirmation of Payee can be further developed.

 You can read more about Pay.UK’s engagement with stakeholders regarding Confirmation of Payee in our report “Confirmation of Payee, Understanding Consumer and Stakeholder Perspectives.”